Shikhajumta/MINT-TOKEN/README.md

 Token Burning: Users can burn (destroy) their own tokens, reducing the total token supply.

 # Execution
-o deploy and interact with the ERC20 token contract using Remix, follow these steps:
+To deploy and interact with the ERC20 token contract using Remix, follow these steps:

 Deployment: